CDC 'Point in Time' position

 Reinitialize sync

-Reinitialize Sync is recommended in the event of a database failure, corrupted log, or other scenarios requiring a log re-sync.
-When selected, Data Integration points the River’s log position to the source database's current position and captures changes from this point.
+Reinitialize Sync in the event of a database failure, corrupted log, or other scenarios requiring a log re-sync.
+When selected, Data Integration points the Data Flow’s log position to the source database's current position and captures changes from this point.

 Manual sync

-This option grants complete command over the streaming process, concerning the log position of the River.
-Ensure that you employ this feature if you intend to start retrieving updates from database log at a specific point or if you want to restore data from a particular point within the river.
-When enabled, Data Integration obtains the data from the user-inputted log position once the river is executed, following the established schedule.
-Any modifications retrieved from the log will be replicated to the target Data Warehouse (DWH) following the initial migration (or immediately if the migration process is skipped).
+This option grants complete command over the streaming process, concerning the log position of the Data Flow.
+Ensure that you employ this feature if you intend to start retrieving updates from database log at a specific point or if you want to restore data from a particular point within the Data Flow.
+When you enable this option, Data Integration retrieves the data from the user-inputted log position once the Data Flow runs, following the established schedule.
+Data Integration replicates any modifications retrieved from the log to the target Data Warehouse (DWH) following the initial migration (or immediately if you skip the migration process).

-Ensure that improper usage of this option can lead to data loss.
-Before using this feature, ensure that you intend to load data starting from a specific point in time and that no changes before the provided position need to be retrieved.
+Note that improper use of this option can lead to data loss.
+Before using this feature, ensure that you intend to load data starting from a specific point in time and that you do not need to retrieve any changes before the position you specify.

 Manually configure the position